The heat kernel of the asymmetric quantum Rabi model: Proof of the heat kernel formula

 with \(\mu = \sqrt{\e^2 + \Delta^2} \) and

-The parameter $\mu$ will appear in several places of the computation, in a similar way to the parameter $\Delta$ in the corresponding computation of the QRM.
-It is important to note that for the case $\epsilon=0$, the expression above is not valid.
-The problem being that in the entries of the matrix $C^{-1}$, the parameter $\epsilon$ appears in the denominator.
-However, this is not a problem since the matrix $u^{\Delta \sigma_z}$ is already a diagonal matrix (so in this case we might take $C=\mathbf{I}$).
-Moreover, the formulas in this section agree with the case $\epsilon=0$ with a limit interpretation.
+The parameter $\mu$ appears in several places of the computation, in a similar way to the parameter $\Delta$ in the corresponding computation of the QRM heat kernel.

+\begin{rem} It is important to note that for the case $\e=0$, the expression above may not be valid.
+The problem is that in the entries of the matrix $C^{-1}$, the parameter $\e$ appears in the denominator.
+However, this is not a problem since in this case the matrix $\Delta \sigma_z$ is already a diagonal matrix (so in this case we take $C=\mathbf{I}$).
+Moreover, the formulas in this section agree with the case $\e =0$ with a limit interpretation. \end{rem}